About Philosophy for Change

 Who is philosophy for change?

-Tim teaches and writes on philosophy and social media.
-He is looking for a publisher who believes in ideas and people he can work with to help change the world.
+Tim’s latest book, Life Changing: A Philosophical Guide, is available on Amazon and iTunes.
+Tim is looking for a publisher who believes in ideas and people he can work with to change the world.

 Tim tweets as @timrayner01.
 See his website: http://timrayner.net.